chillpickles/homeservices/README.md

 # Homeservices

-This is a list of things we'd like to build into our homelab(s)
+This is a list of things I'd like to build into the homelab(s)

 ## Operators
 - [x] [cert-manager](https://cert-manager.io/)